donkirkby/donimoes/CONTRIBUTING.md

 To publish a release:

-* Run the script to generate the PDF and HTML versions.
+* Run the script to generate the PDF version.
-* Deploy them in the gh-pages branch.
+* Copy it to the gh-pages branch.
-* Run the `deploy.sh` script to copy all the files to the gh-pages project.
-If you checked out the master branch as `~/git/domiculture`, then the script assumes that you have checked out the `gh-pages` branch as `~/git/domiculture-gh-pages`.
 * Commit the `gh-pages` branch and check that the new version works on the web site.
-* Check if the `master` branch has anything to commit.
-It usually doesn't.
 * Go to the GitHub [releases page][releases], create a new release using a tag like `v0.x.0-alpha`.
-Attach the APK file.
 * Close the milestone.

 [g+]: http://google.com/+donkirkby